cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 ## Instantiate your smart contract

-You only uploaded some code.
-You do not yet have any smart contract instance proper.
-Of course, you can instantiate a new smart contract that uses this code.
+You only uploaded some code but do not yet have any smart contract instance.
+You can now instantiate a new smart contract that uses this code.
 Look at the aptly-named `instantiate` function in the name server contract:

 ```rust [https://github.com/InterWasm/cw-contracts/blob/2f545b7b8b8511bc0f92f2f3f838c236ba0d850c/contracts/nameservice/src/contract.rs#L14-L28]
 #[cfg_attr(not(feature = "library"), entry_point)]